 Press the centres down gently and spoon your chosen fillings into the recesses.
 About 1/2 tsp of filling.
 Brush gently with egg wash.

 Bake for about 10/12 minutes.
 Try not to let them get too much colour on.
 A pale golden colour is what you are aiming for.
 Place carefully on a wire rack to cool.
-You can brush some warm apricot jam over the warm pastries for added sticky shine.
+Brush the apricot jam over the warm pastries for added sticky shine.
 It does add another dimension to them.

 Mix the Icing sugar and milk vigorously together before trailing fronds of beautiful icing over the top whilst still on the tray.
 I use a tiny whisk to trail the icing.
 I find it works perfectly.